ydb-platform/ydbops/README.md

 ## Current limitations:

-1. [CRITICAL FEATURE] Drain API is not in public YDB Maintenance GRPC api yet.
-Therefore, `ydbops` currently relies on builtin drain when restarting nodes (which has a certain timeout, and a node with a lot of tablets will probably not shutdown healthily).
-Will be implemented as soon as
 1. [NON-CRITICAL FEATURE] Yandex IAM authorization with SA account key file is currently unsupported.
 However, you can always issue the token yourself and put it inside the `YDB_TOKEN` variable: `export YDB_TOKEN=$(ycp --profile <profile> iam create-token)`

 ## How to use: